“Friends are the family that you choose.”

 Regardless of how it occurred, she wound up being moved up to Virginia to live with my grandfather.
 She lived there for a few years, and then a family fight convinced her that she no longer wanted to live there.
 So, they packed her back into a car and drove her down to Florida, where she moved into a retirement home.

-After I graduated from college, I traveled all over the country seeing friends and family, and one of my stops was to Jacksonville, Florida to see her and my great uncle.
+After I graduated from college, I traveled all over the country to see friends and family, and one of my stops was in Jacksonville, Florida to see her and my great-uncle.
 The facility she lived in was really nice.
 I had vague memories of a nursing home from when one of my other great-grandmothers was still alive and I was in middle school, and I just remember it being a sad place.
 The place that I visited in Jacksonville was not sad at all.
 It was vibrant, lively, perky, and had lots of Bingo.
 We had a good old time.
-Furthermore, since my great uncle was retired, he could go over every day and meet her for lunch.
+Furthermore, since my great-uncle was retired, he could go over every day and meet her for lunch.

 I’ve always been around family members who had other family members to take care of them.
 My mother and my aunt visit my grandmother in her nursing facility at least weekly, though with the advanced progress of Alzheimer’s, it’s probably just as much for them as it is for my grandmother.
 When the point came that independent living was no longer possible, my family members have always had someone else to help them make that transition to assisted living.

 However, for nearly 1 in 5 people in the United States, there are no children to turn to.
-According to the U.S. Census Bureau, 19.5% of U.S. women reported being childless, and a Pew Charitable Trust report using other Census data reported 18% of women between ages 40 and 44 (assumed, for the purpose of the report, to be beyond normal childbearing years) had no children.
+According to the U.S. Census Bureau, in 2018, 15.2% of U.S. women between the ages of 40 and 50 reported being childless, and a Pew Charitable Trust report using other Census data reported 18% of women between ages 40 and 44 (assumed, for the purpose of the report, to be beyond normal childbearing years) had no children.
 Include only attaining a bachelor’s degree or higher level of education, and that number increases to 1 in 4.

 Approximately half of the childless women are childless by choice, and, regardless of how they arrived at a childless state, they (and their spouses) must be completely self-reliant for their entire lives.